Acliu1498/Ricky/README.md

 rosrun *name of ricky catkin package* *name of desired program*
 ```

+## Documentation
+The api documentation can be viewed in the git repo under api_rst_docs

+Additional the docs folder uses sphinx to build html versions off the rsts for possible hosting.

 ## Authors

 * **Alex Liu** - *Initial work* - [Acliu1498](https://github.com/Acliu1498)